Engage with Nature-Based Solutions

 Listening is a form of attentiveness.
 When we actively listen, we are open and present.
 This impacts our physiology in positive ways.
 It also opens us up to receive information from the world, and increases our receptivity and connection with those we listen to and with.
 This is not only true of listening to humans but also when we listen to nature.
 When we feel connected to the communities and ecosystems we are a part of, we have a greater capacity to engage with empathy and compassion.

-At 10 am on the following day (July 13th), J B Williams, an ethnobotanist of Tsawout and Ahousat descent, will give a nature walk and talk to share traditional knowledge of native plants through storytelling.
+The following day (July 13th), J B Williams, an ethnobotanist of Tsawout and Ahousat descent, gave a nature walk and talk to share traditional knowledge of native plants through storytelling.